 Are you constantly correcting them?

-If you are constantly correcting a person living with demenita are you also experiencing enormous feeling of frustration and stress?
+If you are constantly correcting a person living with dementia are you also experiencing enormous feelings of frustration and stress?

 When you correct them do you you start to feel angry, stressed, and/or disconcerted?